 In conducting its Cost Analysis, the Exchange did not allocate any of its expenses in full to any core service and did not double-count any expenses.
-Instead, as described above, the Exchange identified and allocated applicable Cost Drivers across its core services and used the same approach to analyzing costs to form the basis of separate proposals to amend fees for connectivity and port services 39 and this filing proposing fees for ToM and cToM.
+Instead, as described above, the

+Exchange identified and allocated applicable cost drivers across its core services and used the same approach to analyzing costs to form the basis of separate proposals to amend fees for connectivity and port services 42 and this filing proposing fees for ToM and cToM.
 Thus, the Exchange's allocations of cost across core services were based on real costs of operating the Exchange and were not double-counted across the core services or their associated revenue streams.
-The proposed fees for ToM and cToM data feeds are designed to permit the Exchange to cover the costs allocated to providing cToM data with a mark-up that the Exchange believes is modest (approximately 23%, which could decrease over time 40), which the Exchange believes is fair and reasonable after taking into account the costs related to creating, generating, and disseminating the ToM and cToM data feeds and the fact that the Exchange will need to fund future expenditures (increased costs, improvements, etc.).
+The proposed fees for ToM and cToM data feeds are designed to permit the Exchange to cover the costs allocated to providing cToM data with a mark-up that the Exchange believes is modest (approximately 23%, which could decrease over time 43), which the Exchange believes is fair and reasonable after taking into account the costs related to creating, generating, and disseminating the ToM and cToM data feeds and the fact that the Exchange will need to fund future expenditures (increased costs, improvements, etc.).
+The Exchange also notes that this profit margin differs slightly from the profit margin set forth in a similar fee filing by its affiliate, MIAX Emerald.
+This is not atypical among exchanges and is due to a number of factors that differ between these two exchanges, including a different number of market data subscribers, different costs as described in the cost allocation methodology above, and a different number of matching engines, i.e., the Exchange maintains 24 matching engines while MIAX Emerald maintains only 12 matching engines.